mehrrero/mehrrero-mherrero.github.io/_pages/resume.md

 ## Publications and Awards

-- Over [35 publications](https://inspirehep.net/authors/1259025) in indexed scientific journals (Q1) with ~1050 citations h-index 19.
+- Over [35 publications](https://inspirehep.net/authors/1259025) in indexed scientific journals (Q1) with ~1050 citations and h-index 19.
 - Awarded the Tomalla Foundation Fellowship and Juan de la Cierva Incorporation 2020 Fellowship.